openstack-archive/fuel-plugin-availability-zones/README.md

 --------
 Openstack can configure availability zones as logical groups for compute nodes, this plugin allow to configure from 1 to 4 availability zones

-This repo contains all necesary files to build availability-zones Fuel plugin.
+This repo contains all necessary files to build availability-zones Fuel plugin.

 Requirements
 ------------